databendlabs/databend/docs/doc/60-contributing/03-rfcs/20221013-iceberg-external-table.md

 <external-location>
 ```

 The reason why this is not chosen is that this may require copying data from Iceberg into our storage.
-This may not be expected by users, since almost all datalakes keep the Iceberg data unmoved, and making it harder to sync up with Iceberg data source.
+This may not be expected by users, since almost all data lakes keep the Iceberg data unmoved, and this way is harder to sync up with Iceberg data source.

 ## Prior art